linnvel/email-classifier-app-master/README.md

 The function of the web includes:

 1. User sign up, sign in, log out.
 Note that username is unique.
-2. User profile and change username/password.
+2. View user profile and change username/password.
 3. Upload email file for prediction.
 4. Run the classification model and return result to be displayed on the web interface.
 5. Recover username/password through the user’s registered email.